okikio/native/docs/animate/api/index.md

 ### Destroyable Animate

 Remove elements and animations from the DOM when the `.stop()` method is called.
-Read more on the [destroyable animate doc](./api/destroyable-animate.md)
+Read more on the [Destroyable Animate docs](/docs/animate/api/destroyable-animate.md)

 ### TweenAttributes & tweenAttr

-Create morphing animations using the `tweenAttr` method, read more on the [tween attributes doc](./api/tween-attributes.md).
+Create morphing animations using the `tweenAttr` method, read more on the [tween attributes doc](/docs/animate/api/tween-attributes.md).

 ### Effects

-Use pre-made effects in `@okikio/animate`, for example, the `animate.css` effects can be used via `@shoelace-style/animations`, read the [effects doc](./api/effects.md), to learn more.
+Use pre-made effects in `@okikio/animate`, for example, the `animate.css` effects can be used via `@shoelace-style/animations`, read the [effects doc](/docs/animate/api/effects.md), to learn more.

 ### Methods & properties

-Read through the [methods and properties doc](./api/methods-and-properties.md), to learn some of the most usefull methods and properties of `Animate` class.
+Read through the [methods and properties doc](/docs/animate/api/methods-and-properties.md), to learn some of the most usefull methods and properties of `Animate` class.

 ### Complete API Documentation